patriciasbar/patriciasbar/README.md

 # 👋 Hello there!
 I'm Patrícia 👋

-I'm a passionate Tech Business Analyst from Brazil 🇧🇷 , based in London, on a journey to become a Python Data Analyst and Machine Learning Specialist.
+I'm a passionate Tech Business Analyst from Brazil 🇧🇷, based in London, on a journey to become an AI Engineering Specialist.

 ### 🚀 Languages & Tools:
   - ![Python](https://img.shields.io/badge/-Python-3776AB?logo=python&logoColor=white)